If you live in a city, apartment building, or just don’t have a lot of green space to call your own, here’s how to start growing food indoors!

 - Use harvested microgreens in salads, sandwiches, or as a garnish.

 Microgreens make a flavorful topping on this Savory Beet and Cucumber Yogurt Parfait.

 Growing Tomatoes Indoors

 Garden-fresh tomatoes are bursting with flavor, as well as vitamin C, and the antioxidant lycopene.
 Growing your own indoors is easier than you think, and can arm you with a bounty of fresh flavor throughout the year.

+Growing food indoors can encourage you to explore new dishes!
 Use your windowsill tomatoes in this Cherry Tomato Ricotta Frittata.

 One of the easiest and most versatile plants you can grown indoors is a fresh herb plant such as basil, dill, mint, or chives.
 Much like vegetables, herbs are full of vitamins and minerals, and are an easy way to add flavor to dishes without adding sodium or calories.

 How to grow herbs indoors: